 Why do cats hiss?
-As it turns out, there are all kinds of reasons!
+As it turns out, there are all kinds of reasons for a cat hissing!

 If you are having problems with cats hissing and growling for no reason, this article is for you!

-A cat hissing is just sound in your cat’s vocabulary, but the sound itself is quite unique.
+Although a cat hissing is just sound in your cat’s vocabulary, the sound itself is quite unique.

 Some listeners describe feline hissing as similar to the sound a snake makes when it hisses.

-It may even be your cat’s literal attempt to mimic a snake – a phenomenon biologists call “protective mimicry,” where an animal mimics a fiercer animal to stay safe.
+Hissing may even be your cat’s literal attempt to mimic a snake.
+Biologists call this phenomenon “protective mimicry.”
+It refers to situations where an animal mimics a fiercer animal to stay safe.

 You can see and hear a good example of a cat growling and hissing in this video.